America's 250th Anniversary

 - 2 min read

 This summer, the David & Joyce Milne Public Library is participating in the TED Democracy Live program.
 The main event is a full day of virtual talks about democracy on Saturday, June 13.
 We will broadcast this event here and all are welcome to attend!
-You can see the full list of speakers here.
-Please note this is not available virtually from home; participating libraries and other groups will livestream the talks in front of a live audience in Philadelphia.
+The schedule is as follows:

 TED Democracy and Founding Futures have also awarded us a grant which allows us to host quite a few other events, including virtual author talks, two revolutionary-era reenactors, and a film showing paired with a craft.
 Check out the schedule below!

-America's 250th - Events at the Library
+America's 250th - Events at the Library (unless marked as virtual)

-Saturday, June 13th, 10:00 am - 5:30 pm
+Saturday, June 13th, 11:00 am - 5:30 pm

 Thursday, June 25th, 7:00 - 8:00 pm